 What INVIRTUA Does: Autistic Child As Digital Puppeteer

-A child with autism expresses himself by speaking as an animated cartoon character in the office of his speech pathologist, and a contagious case of fun breaks out, infecting everyone around him.
+An autistic child expresses himself by speaking as an animated cartoon character in the office of his speech pathologist, and a contagious case of fun breaks out, infecting everyone around him.

 That’s what a new Nevada-based company is doing by bringing live 3D animation and interactive virtual reality to the healthcare scene.

-At the Autism Society annual conference in Indianapolis, Indiana, Invirtua demonstrated a prototype of its live animation computer system for helping those on the autism spectrum with social, conversational and motivational skills.
+At the Autism Society annual conference in Indianapolis, Indiana, Invirtua demonstrated a prototype of its live animation computer system for helping autistic persons with social, conversational and motivational skills.

-Live animation gives therapists, speech pathologists and parents the ability to use live cartoons to interact with their clients and children living with autism.
+Live animation gives therapists, speech pathologists and parents the ability to use live cartoons to interact with their clients and autistic children.
 The characters are computer-generated “digital puppets” who come alive via special laptop computers, custom software and hardware devices used to control them.
 They appear on video screens where they can interact in real time, telling stories, teaching lessons, demonstrating facial expressions and playing with body language.

 In many cases, the autistic person can also become the puppeteer, learning quickly how to control the animations, since the lip sync is completely automatic.
 Young persons of all ages and abilities have fun and enjoy the experience of communicating via cartoon characters and even life-like avatars.
 It adds an engaging dimension to role-playing that can be productive in several ways and leverages a child’s affinity for cartoons.